How to Pack Glassware for Moving

 Other Fragile Dishes

 Glassware is not the only part of your dishes that needs special packaging and additional securing.
 Your expensive china should be wrapped in bubble wrap and then put into a box without overcrowding it.
 You can add crumpled paper between each plate and wrap all the cups and mugs.
 Here is a tip to make your own padding material: use your clothes.
 Your blouses and jumpers can make a soft layer of protection for all the fragile pieces you want to pack.
-Old newspapers are another free option.
+Old newspapers are another free option that could save you from the mess and additional moving stress.

 It is not only your glasses that are in danger during transport.
 You can seriously hurt yourself if you stick your hand into a box with broken glass.
 That is another reason for wrapping your glass possessions in the paper – if anything breaks, you can safely handle it.

-If you follow these instructions, there is a minimal chance of damage to your belongings during the move even if you choose the cheapest way to move out of state.
-If you plan your moving budget to hire professional movers, they will follow your instructions on boxes with fragile contents and stack them into the transportation vehicle accordingly.
+If you follow these packing tips and tricks, and instructions, there is a minimal chance of damage to your belongings during the move even if you choose the cheapest way to move out of state to reduce the costs of moving.
+If you have your reasons to move and you plan your moving budget to hire recommended and top-rated professional movers, they will follow your instructions on boxes with fragile contents and stack them into the transportation vehicle accordingly.
+If they handle your clothes, electronics, and furniture, you will have more time to check the safety of your future neighborhood and prepare for the relocation.
 And don’t forget to safely unpack everything, because you never know if something broke during transport.